 A bursa is a small, fluid-filled sac that helps reduce friction between joints.
-There are several bursas located throughout the body.
-Bursas are also located in the knees between the MCL and three tendons: the sartorius, gracilis, and semitendinosus.
-They’re collectively called the pes anserinus.
+There are several bursae located throughout your body.

-If the bursa becomes overused or irritated, it can produce extra fluid that causes swelling and pressure on the knee.
+If the bursa becomes overused or irritated, it can produce extra fluid that causes swelling and pressure on your knee.
 This inflammation is known as pes anserine bursitis.

 According to the American Academy of Orthopaedic Surgeons, there are several causes of pes anserine bursitis:

-- if a person turns out their knee or lower leg while standing or walking
+- turning out your knee or lower leg while standing or walking

 - trouble bending the knee

-- Avoid the activity that causes pain, such as running or taking the stairs.
+- Avoid the activity that causes you pain.

-- Use crutches to keep weight off of the knee.
+- Use crutches to keep weight off your knee.

 - Ice the area three or four times per day for 20 minutes at a time.

-- Wrap the knee using an elastic compression bandage.
+- Wrap your knee using an elastic compression bandage.

-- Place pillows underneath the knee to elevate it to the same level or higher than the level of your heart.
+- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart.

 You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to alleviate swelling.
-If symptoms persist after 72 hours despite this treatment or the pain worsens, talk to your doctor.
+If symptoms persist after three days despite this treatment or if your pain worsens, talk to your doctor.

 Other inner knee pain treatments

 - Steroid injection.
-An injection is used to treat pes anserine bursitis.
+This injection is used to treat pes anserine bursitis.

 - Physical therapy.
 Therapy often involves stretching, exercises, and ultrasound therapy.

-While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles as one of the most effective ways to treat and prevent knee injury.
-Specifically, the quadriceps (front thigh muscles) and hamstrings (back thigh muscles) should be strengthened.
+While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles, specifically the quadriceps and hamstrings, as one of the most effective ways to treat and prevent knee injury.

-According to one 2008 study from the University of Minnesota’s department of orthopaedic surgery, helpful exercises include:
+According to a 2008 study from the University of Minnesota’s department of orthopaedic surgery, helpful exercises include:

 - straight leg lifts